nuniz/Brain-Tumor-Image-Synthesis-and-Classification/capsule_classifier/README.md

         Train - binary flag
         Test - binary flag
-        LoadSavedModel - binary flag if you want to load pretrained model FreezeLayer - for the Resnet50 - binary flag.
+        LoadSavedModel - binary flag if you want to load pretrained model check_name - The name of the loaded model FreezeLayer - for the Resnet50 - binary flag.
         Model - "resnet" or "capsule"
         epochs - number of epochs